dasAtRagedy/NateAI/readme.md

 ## Goals

 - [x] save messages
-- [ ] save conversations
+- [x] save conversations
-- [ ] by default respond to prompts given beforehand
+- [x] use cached messages to respond to known prompts
 - [ ] retrieve a list of saved conversations
-- [ ] change saved conversation directory from cli
+- [ ] change saved conversation directory from cli (optional)
 - [ ] insert messages from specified conversation
 - [ ] change model
 - [ ] retrieve a list of possible models